ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 - **active scanning**: a search for location trackers manually initiated by a user
 - **passive scanning**: a search for location trackers running in the background, often accompanied by notifications for the user
-- **tracking tag**: a small device that is not easily discoverable and transmits location data to other devices.
+- **tracking tag**: a small device that is not easily discoverable and is able to participate in a crowd-sourced location tracking network.
 - **easily discoverable**: a device that is larger than 30 cm in at least one dimension, larger than 18 cm x 13 xm in two of its dimensions, and/or larger than 250 cm<sup>3</sup> in three-dimensional space

 # Security Considerations